Navojoa

 Highways

-The most important highway serving Navojoa is Mexican Federal Highway 15, a four-lane highway which connects it to north to Ciudad Obregón, Guaymas, Hermosillo, Nogales and the United States of America; and to the south to the states of Sinaloa, Nayarit, Jalisco, Michoacán, State of Mexico and Mexico City.
+This is a four-lane highway that connects it to the north to Ciudad Obregón, Guaymas, Hermosillo, Nogales, and the United States of America; and to the south to the states of Sinaloa, Nayarit, Jalisco, Michoacán, State of Mexico and Mexico City.

 The main state routes serving Navojoa are Sonora State Highway 149 and Sonora State Highway 162.